ChenyuWang-Monica/DRAKES/README.md

 # Fine-Tuning Discrete Diffusion Models via Reward Optimization with Applications to DNA and Protein Design

 The repository contains the code for the `DRAKES` method presented in the paper: *[Fine-Tuning Discrete Diffusion Models via Reward Optimization with Applications to DNA and Protein design](https://arxiv.org/abs/2410.13643)(2024)*.
+`DRAKES` is a fine-tuning method for reward optimization or alignment in discrete diffusion models, utilizing direct backpropagation with the softmax-gumbel trick.

 ![img](main_fig1.png)